The best way to get your Class A CDL is to go to truck driver training school. But how do you know which school is right for you?

-For many aspiring drivers, cost is the most important factor that determines where they want to go to trucking school, but it shouldn’t be the only consideration.
+For many aspiring drivers, cost is the most important factor that determines where they want to go to trucking school, and we discussed how to pay for school in the previous chapter.
+But cost shouldn’t be the only consideration.
 Where you receive training is a critical decision that affects your entire career.

 Choosing a CDL school can take as much thought and planning as choosing a college.
 Before you can even start looking for a school you need to look at your personal situation:

 - Can you attend full-time or do you need to schedule your CDL training around other obligations like work, family time, etc.?

 - Are you capable of paying for school and meeting your other financial needs?